abensberg/VLTIb-var/README.md

 ## An interactive tool to calculate and display visibility and closure phase for VLTI observations for different hour angles

 ## Description
 Variability is a vital feature in protoplanetary disks.
-However, the measured visbility and closure phase of an object can also vary when comparing observations done at different hour angles.
+However, the measured visbility and closure phase of an object can also vary when comparing observations done at different hour angles due to different projected baselines.
 VLTI B-VAR allows to estimate this effect using four different disk models.
 It is also possible to upload custom intensity maps from which closure phase and visibilities should be calculated. <br>
 A detailed study of the influence of protoplanetary disk variability on the visiblities and closure phases can be found in Bensberg, Kobus & Wolf (in prep.)

 ## Installation